Objectives

 Problem

-While Texas has several large research institutions, many of the Academic Health-Related Institutions across the state are focused primarily on clinical care and do not have significant research infrastructure.
+While Texas has several large research institutions, many focus primarily on clinical care rather than research infrastructure.

 Solution

-Establishing The TX-YDSRN, comprised of the Academic Health-Related Institutions across the state, leveraged the infrastructure and expertise of larger Health-Related Institutions to support smaller Health-Related Institutions.
-Each Study Node received significant training and will continue to receive support and maintenance training from the TX-YDSRN Hub to ensure high fidelity to research methods.
+TX-YDSRN leverages the infrastructure and expertise of larger Health-Related Institutions to support smaller Health-Related Institutions throughout Texas.
+Each Node receives training and support from the TX-YDSRN Hub to ensure best research practices and protocol adherence.

 Impact